Perkuto/Senior-Front-End-Coding-Challenge/README.md

 ## Work done

 The coding challenge could be achieve very quickly using the well-known lib [ngx-infinite-scroll](https://www.npmjs.com/package/ngx-infinite-scroll).

-As a demonstration of Angular knowledge, I planned to build a pure Angular infinite scroll from scratch.
+But as a demonstration of Angular knowledge, I planned to build a pure Angular infinite scroll from scratch.

 I used:

 - RXJS: the [ReactiveX](http://reactivex.io/) library